 Image copyright, Google Street View.

-The Learners Arms and World Cafe, formerly the Spinners Arms.
+The Learners Arms and World Cafe, formerly the Spinners Arms in 2009.
+The building was more recently (2015) the Mojo Trust.

 When The Spinners on Brownlow Way was completed in 1974 it was effectively a replacement for a number of pubs that had been swept away in slum clearances that saw row upon row of terraced houses demolished and new social housing built in their place.